isgo-golgo13/scylla-cluster-sync-rs/README.md

 ![dual-write-proxy-architecture-gcp-aws](docs/Dual-Writer-Data-Synch-Architecture.png)

-The `Dual-Write` pattern is developed as follows.
+The `Dual-Write` Pattern is executed as follows (high-level).
+See the following section `The Dual-Write Proxy Service Pattern (Low-Level)` for in-depth execution of the code.

 ```rust
 async fn write_dual_async(